 “VGA World is another dimension and the place where all my work lives.
 Every piece is made up of characters who all contribute to spreading good energy and good vibes throughout their space,” Vic tells HOLA!
 USA about his “doodles” that are always changing.
 “The population is made up of individuals with their own story, personalities and traits.
 Imagine a world where there are no superiors, no discrimination and no judgement, and that’s the world I have created.”

-Keep scrolling to find out how Vic got into painting, how his culture influences his work and how he hopes to change the world...
+Keep scrolling to find out how Vic got into painting, how his culture influences and how he hopes to change the world...

 HOLA!
 USA: When did you start painting?

 “It was as a business student in Boston, searching for a suitable path and no interest in art, that VGA was discovered.
 What started as pen and marker drawings on printing paper quickly evolved into a whole world populated by an overflow of characters I created.
 Using my art to express things I never could with words, my freestyle work and newly realized passion soon began to infest my room from walls to beneath the bed.
 Everyone, from my friends to guests wanted to take a piece of VGA home with them, but it wasn't until after college, when I went to work for my dad that it became obvious that art had completely taken over my life.
 I naturally got lost in the world I created and it motivated me to make the decision to go full-throttle.”

 Why did you choose to specialize in doodling?

 “Everyone can doodle.
 When I started to do it every day and filling walls and spaces with pieces of paper is when I realized it was more than a drawing, it was my passion.
 I saw it developing into something that I imagined would be bigger and could expand beyond paper.
 First I evolved into canvases, and now murals and even clothes.
 I have exciting projects coming up where my characters will turn into toys and statues.
 The world is endless and I stay up sleepless nights turning my doodles into BIG dreams.”